4rcstick/4RCADE_5TICK/README.md

 ### Asset Scraper
 <img width="1280" height="720" alt="05_scraper" src="https://github.com/user-attachments/assets/ee3d0069-5000-4adc-b6e9-358f8c69af81" />
 Turn on and configure the Scraper to automatically download game assets if available.
-You can also right click a game title and choose 'Get Artwork'.
+You can also right-click a game title and choose 'Get Artwork'.

 ## Some other features